 Ader is on the forefront of a booming but baby industry and their influence in legitimizing both esports and content creation as jobs that provide value by connecting streamers to brands who pay make them hugely disruptive in gaming, media, and the freelance future.

 Verticly bridges the gap between online and offline advertising for more effective marketing campaigns.
 The use a technology they call a “V-ID” to track individuals, their path to purchase including marketing touchpoints, and aggregates that data to help you remarket to existing customers effectively.

 They help support brands in the physical world by integrating their pre-existing campaigns with digital, coupons, and more.

 With their help, more effective targeting leads to increases in engagement and customer lifetime value.

 Crystal Hawk Technologies hasn’t disrupted adtech just yet.
 They’re a little guy with little information to share.

 So, why are we watching?
 They’re planning to blend SaaS, mobile, and ad tech.
-They’re slogan is “The Dark Side of Adtech.”
-Plus, they’re growing out from a longtime coder gone “pure tech.”
+Their slogan is “The Dark Side of Adtech.”
+Plus, they’re growing out of a longtime coder gone “pure tech.”
 We don’t know much yet, but that’s an intriguing crossover that caught our attention.
 While we have no guarantees yet, if they grow into what we hope, we want you to be the first to know.
-Disruption is all about potential for change, after all.
+Disruption is all about the potential for change, after all.

 We’ll find out more soon.
 Watch this space.